Pioneers play pioneer ball. Important nuances and rules of the game

 A. Passing and catching the ball with both hands.

-Basketball grip.
+Basketball "grip".

 Repeat twice.

-B. One-handed throw serve (over or under).
+B. One-handed throw (overhand or underhand).

-Execute on a signal.
+Execute on-line according to a signal.

 Repeat twice for each composition.